ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/03-AVL-tree.md

 ![](images/AVL-Unbalanced.png)

-Notice that the left tree is still AVL balanced, so we don’t have to do anything more.
+Notice that the left tree is still AVL balanced, so we don't have to do anything more.
 But in the right tree, the ancestor node F have become unbalanced.
-This is a so-called *right-right* imbalance, and this can be solved by a “simple left rotation”.
+This is a so-called *right-right* imbalance, and this can be solved by a "simple left rotation".

 ![](images/AVL-LeftRotate1.png)